 Freematics enters and leaves low power mode programmatically.
 In low power mode with all peripherals (GPS, GSM, WIFI) powered off, the power consumption is around 10mA.
 This prevents car battery from going flat while the main controller is still able to run code and perform low-power tasks like motion detection by MEMS sensor.

 Following is the PCB layout of Freematics ONE.
 The schematic is here.
+We supply head-less (without OBD-II male connector) version.
+Please contact for details.

-A data logger sketch is pre-loaded before shipping, your Freematics ONE will work out-of-box as a vehicle data logger which performs following tasks:
+Datalogger sketch is pre-loaded before shipping, your Freematics ONE will work out-of-box as a vehicle data logger which performs following tasks:

-- Connect to the vehicle via OBD-II port
+- Connecting to vehicle via OBD-II port

-- Connect to the GPS receiver (if available)
+- Connecting to GPS receiver (if available)

 - Freematics ONE x 1